Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Estimating potential outcome means: pairs of nonrobust and more robust estimators

-In the full sample, we cannot predict $Y_{1M_0}$ based on observed covariates and mediators (because the observed $M$ a mixture of both $M_0$ and $M_1$).
-Instead, this estimator relies on $Y_{1M_0}$ prediction based on covariates only.
+In the full sample, we cannot predict $Y_{1M_0}$ based on observed covariates and mediators (because the observed $M$ is a mixture of both $M_0$ and $M_1$).
+Instead, this pair of estimators relies on $Y_{1M_0}$ prediction based on covariates only.
 To do this, we need a model that informs of the mean of the cross-world potential outcome given covariates, $\E[Y_{1M_0}\mid C]$.

-The trick employed by the simpler estimator of the pair (cross|fuYpred(sx)) is to weight the treated subsample to mimic the control subsample with respect to the joint distribution of $(C,M)$.
-This weighted subsample shares features of both subsamples; importantly, the $M$ given $C$ distribution is like in the controls and the $Y$ given $(C,M)$ distribution is like in the treated.
-We call it a pseudo cross-world \underline{sub}sample (abbreviated by ``sx'').
-In this pseudo subsample, we fit a model regressing outcome on covariates, which estimates $\E[Y_{1M_0}\mid C]$.
-(To simplify language, we loosely call this the $\E[Y_{1M_0}\mid C]$ model.)
+The trick employed by the simpler estimator in this pair is to weight the treated subsample to mimic the control subsample with respect to the joint distribution of $(C,M)$ (using odds weights $o_\text{x}(C,M)=\frac{\P(A=0\mid C,M)}{\P(A=1\mid C,M)}$, which can be estimated based on a model for exposure given covariates and mediator). \footnote{An alternative is to mimic the $M$ given $C$ distribution using density ratio weights $\frac{\P(M\mid C,A=0)}{\P(M\mid C,A=1)}$; we do not recommend this because there is no simple way to check balance on conditional distributions.} This weighted subsample (which we call a pseudo cross-world \underline{sub}sample) has two of the three desired features of the ideal cross-world full sample: the $M$ given $C$ distribution (like that in the controls) and the $Y$ given $(C,M)$ distribution (like that in the treated).
+That means the $Y$ given $C$ distribution is like that in the ideal cross-world full sample -- the distribution of $Y_{1M_0}$ given $C$.
+We thus fit to this pseudo subsample a model regressing outcome on covariates to estimate $\E[Y_{1M_0}\mid C]$.
+(To simplify language, we loosely call this model the $\E[Y_{1M_0}\mid C]$ model.)
 Based on this model, we predict $Y_{1M_0}$ in the full sample and average the predicted values to estimate $\E[Y_{1M_0}]$.
+This estimator is \textit{nonrobust}.
+For it to be consistent, the weights $o_\text{x}(C,M)$ have to be consistently estimated and the outcome model has to be correctly specified.